 - Preheat the oven to 350 degrees.
 Generously grease a 9 inch springform and line the bottom of the pan with parchment paper and butter the parchment.

-- Using a double broiler or microwave, melt the chocolate and set it aside to cool.
+- Using a double broiler or microwave, melt the chocolate and set it aside to cool but not harden.

 - In the bowl of an electric mixer fixed with the paddle attachment, beat the butter and sugar together on high speed until pale, light and thoroughly combined, about 5 minutes.

-- In a large bowl, whisk the egg whites and salt until stiff peaks form. (doing this by hand may take a while but if you use the same electric mixer you must make sure it is completely clean from the other mixture).
-Scoop one cup of the egg whites into the chocoalte mixture.
+- In the extra clean mixer, whisk the egg whites and salt until stiff peaks form.
+Scoop one cup of the egg whites into the chocolate mixture.
 Use a rubber spatula to gently fold in the egg whites.
-After about 30 seconds of folding, add the remaining egg whites and gently fold in until almost completely combined.
+After about 30 seconds of folding, add the remaining egg whites and gently fold in until almost completely combined (or you can add the chocolate mixture slowly to the side of the egg white bowl and fold).
 Do not rush the folding process.

 - Pour into the prepared pan and use and offset spatular to smooth the top.
+Place a rectangular pan on the rack beneath with an inch or two of water inside to help the cake rise and be moist.
 Bake for 40-45 minutes or until the center barely giggles.
 Be careful not to over bake this cake.

 - Transfer to a wire rack and let cool completely.
 Use a knife to loosen the cake from the sides of the pan.
 Remove the springform sides.

 - To decorate with powdered sugar set a pattern or doily on top of the cooled cake, then dust with powdered sugar.
 Carefully remove your pattern.
 Slice and enjoy!